ignaciocuello/flow/README.md

 # flow

-**Flow** is a dynamic platformer that allows players freedom of movement as far as their skill is able to take them.
+**Flow** is a combo oriented platformer that allows players freedom of movement as far as their skill is able to take them.

 ## About Flow